floooh/oryol/README.md

 > fips build
 > fips run SimpleRenderTarget
 ```
- There are also configs for VS2013, look in the fips-configs directory.
+ There are also fips build-configs for VS2013, look in the fips-configs directory.

 - **13-Jun-2015**: compiling the samples for PNaCl with the latest pepper_canary is currently broken because of this issue: https://code.google.com/p/nativeclient/issues/detail?id=4200